 Interest income consists of interest earned on our cash, cash equivalents and short-term investments.

 Interest Expense

-Interest expense primarily consists of contractual coupon interest, amortization of debt discounts and debt issuance costs recognized on our debt facility.
+Interest expense primarily consists of contractual coupon interest, amortization of debt discounts and debt issuance costs and accretion of the final payment fee recognized on our debt facility.